Jayman2000/Descent3-wiki-pr/Running-Descent-3.md

 - `-superlowmem`: Uses the `-lowmem` settings and further scales down textures to conserve memory.
 - `-vsync`: Turns on Vertical Sync.
 The flag will be enabled in the registry so it will be on when the game is run again.
 - `-width <width>`: Sets the screen resolution to the specified width, if possible.
+- `-windowed`: Runs the game in a window.
 - `-z32bit`: Enables the 32-bit z-buffer on cards that support it, such as the Matrox G400.

 **Audio Options:**